-Our CDA candidates participate in a 7 module training program consisting of 150 hours of hands-on practice in a model classroom.
-Our cohorts meet twice a week from 6:00-9:00 PM for a period of six months.
-The training has a special focus on increasing knowledge of child development, how to work with children with special needs and/or challenging behaviors, how to use age appropriate assessment tools, and how to engage in intentional planning to support children’s growth and learning.
-We specialize in both infant/toddler and preschool endorsements with a bilingual specialization.
-In addition to the training, our candidates are given advisory sessions to assist them with the assembly of their professional portfolio.
-In the past five years, the program has graduated more than 400 early childhood professionals who now work in centers across D.C. and Maryland.
+CentroNía’s CDA candidates participate in a 7 module training program consisting of 150 hours of training and hands-on experience.
+Cohorts meet twice a week from 6-9:00 PM for a period of 6 months.
+Throughout the program candidates learn about child development, how to work with children with special needs and/or challenging behaviors, how to use age-appropriate assessment tools, and how to engage in intentional planning to support growth and learning.
+CentroNía specializes in both infant/toddler and preschool endorsements.
+In addition to the training, candidates receive assistance with the assembly of their professional portfolio.
+Currently, CentroNía offers its CDA training program in Spanish, English and Amharic.

-If you would like to learn more about this program, please make contact us through the link below:
+If you would like to learn more about this program, please contact us through the link below.

 Eligibility and Requirements

 - High School Diploma or GED

 - Current professional childcare experience in the District of Columbia* (paid or volunteer) within the group setting you are applying for, including experience with each of the three infant/toddler sub-groups: young infants (birth–8 months), mobile infants (9–17 months), and toddlers (18–36 months) OR with children aged 3 through 5 years old (preschoolers)